 Web or Native?: Web

-Pricing: Hotjar offers different pricing packages for individuals, businesses and agencies.
-Their pricing is based on the number of pageviews / day your website gets.
-There’s a 15 day free trial and a 30 day money-back guarantee.
-Their business pricing starts at 20,000 page views / day and costs $89 / month.
-50,000 page views / day is $189 / month, 120k pageviews / day is $289 / month, and 400,000 pageviews / day is $589 / month.
-If you have more than 2MM pageviews / day, you’ll need to contact their sales team to negotiate a deal.
+Pricing: Hotjar offers different packages for individuals, businesses, and agencies.
+Their pricing is based on your website's number of page views/day.
+There’s a 15-day free trial and a 30-day money-back guarantee.
+Their business pricing starts at 20,000 page views/day and costs $89 / month.
+50,000 page views/day is $189 / month, 120k page views/day is $289 / month, and 400,000 page views/day is $589 / month.
+If you have more than 2MM page views/day, you’ll need to contact their sales team to negotiate a deal.

 G2Crowd Rating: 4.4 / 5 (18 reviews)